 The final cost is that the reasons teachers rely on gimmicks go unaddressed.
 If teachers have prepare lessons to motivate children to come to lessons, not punch each other and sit in their seats then this sends out the message that there are low expectations of what students can do.
 Instead of tackling the reasons why it was impossible to focus on the text, I made excuses and did something I thought my students would find easier and more enjoyable.
 Not only did they fail to learn anything of value about Romeo and Juliet, they also learned that it was acceptable to carry on behaving precisely as they wished.

 If your gimmick doesn’t incur any of these costs, it’s probably not a gimmick.
-It may seem look a good idea to save time by tinkering with perceptions, if you don’t do the hard work necessary to change the reality of what students know and can do, reality won’t change.
+It may seem like a good idea to save time by tinkering with perceptions, bit if you don’t do the hard work necessary to help students make progress, reality won’t change.